M-Hassan-Raza/M-Hassan-Raza/README.md

 - 🔭 I’m currently pursuing my Software Engineering degree.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Efficient and Cross-Platform GUI  implementations for Python and Java.
-- 💬 Ask me about C++, OOP, Software Engineering Models, Java, JavaScript and any other programming related issues.
+- 💬 Ask me about C++, Software Engineering Models, Java, JavaScript and any other programming related issues.
 - ⚡ Fun fact: I play Sports, Video Games and listen to a lot of Music.

 <br/>